omrialt/react-firebase-todo-app/README.md

-my first project using react
+my first project using react,
-backend made with firebase firestore to manage collection of users and lists frontend made with react using bootstarp
+backend made with firebase firestore to manage collection of users and lists, frontend made with react using bootstarp